shoeffner/mthesis/src/models_and_methods.md

 the 68 landmarks used for the "300 Faces In-The-Wild Challenge" [@Sagonas2013] (@fig:68landmarks).
 These landmarks include the landmarks listed in \Cref{tab:3dheadmodel}, so no additional processing and detection step is needed after the face is detected.
-There is one downside to using Dlib, which is licensing (@sec:licensing-issues).
-A possible solution is to use the 5 landmark model, but it does not detect all landmarks included in the 3D head model, and using a 3D head model containing the five instead of the 68 landmarks was not stable enough for the head pose estimation (@sec:head-pose-estimation).
+In @sec:licensing-issues there is one downside to using Dlib's model explained: Licensing.
+A possible solution is to use the 5 landmark model, but it does not detect all landmarks included in the 3D head model, and using a 3D head model containing the five instead of the 68 landmarks is not stable enough for the head pose estimation as detailed in @sec:head-pose-estimation.

 Dlib describes detected faces with a bounding box around the detected landmarks as well as a list of landmark coordinates, ordered as labeled in the "300 Faces In-The-Wild Challenge" [@Sagonas2016].
-The landmarks 37 and 46 (@fig:68landmarks) correspond to the $\ex_r$ and $\ex_l$, respectively, similarly landmarks 40 and 43 denote $\en_r$ and $\en_l$.
+The landmarks 37 and 46 in @fig:68landmarks correspond to the $\ex_r$ and $\ex_l$, respectively, similarly landmarks 40 and 43 denote $\en_r$ and $\en_l$.
 The eyes are extracted by placing a rectangle with $\ex$ and $\en$ being opposite corners and detecting its center.
-The eye is cropped as a square with a side-length of 1.5 times the distance between the eye corners and centered around the rectangle's center (Examples of processed eyes can be found inside the appendix, @fig:pupildetectionexamples).
+The eye is cropped to a square with a side-length of 1.5 times the distance between the eye corners and centered around the rectangle's center.
+To visualize this, examples of processed eyes can be found inside the appendix in @fig:pupildetectioncomparison.

+TODO(shoffner): Maybe replace figure pupildetectioncomparison with another at this point

-![68 landmarks as described by @Sagonas2013 (left) and detected by Dlib (right).
+![Left: 68 landmarks as described by @Sagonas2013.
+Right: The landmarks detected by Dlib.
 In Dlib, the indexing starts with 0.
 Landmarks schema used with kind permission by Stefanos Zafeiriou.](68landmarks.png){ #fig:68landmarks }

 ### Pupil localization

 Finding the pupil centers in the eyes is done following @Timm2011, inspired by the success of @Hume2012.
-The algorithm they propose assumes that the iris (the colored part of the eye) is a dark circle on a bright background (the sclera), which implies that there is a strong gradient at its boundary.
+The algorithm they propose assumes that the iris, the colored part of the eye, is a dark circle on a bright background, the sclera, which implies that there is a strong gradient at its boundary.
 The gradient at the boundary has a direction towards the sclera.
-To find the center, all points within the image (they cropped eye) are assigned a value by a target function and the point with the maximum value is chosen as the pupil center.
+To find the center, all points within the image of the cropped eye are assigned a value by a target function and the point with the maximum value is chosen as the pupil center.

 The pupil location $p \in \mathbb{N}^2$ can be found by solving [@Timm2011,